YenYiHo-Lab/GeneCoExpressionSPSL/README.md

 ###### Wenda Zhang, Zichen Ma, Lianming Wang, Daping Fan, Yen-Yi Ho

+This repository contains files R files in Zhang et al. (under revision, *Statistics in Medicine*).
+A tutorial with example for using the R functions can be found [here](https://zichenm.github.io/GeneCoExpressionSPSL/).

 #### Documents

 The `docs` folder includes the following files: